ChronoCoders/emotional-chain/replit.md

 # EmotionalChain - Proof of Emotion Blockchain

 ## Overview
-EmotionalChain is a revolutionary blockchain platform that introduces the world's first "Proof of Emotion" consensus mechanism.
+EmotionalChain is a revolutionary blockchain platform that introduces the world's first "Proof of Emotion" consensus mechanism with enterprise-grade immutability.
 It combines traditional blockchain technology with real-time biometric monitoring, requiring validators to maintain emotional fitness (heart rate, stress, focus) to participate in block validation.
-This platform aims to address energy waste and centralization by replacing computational mining with emotional authenticity verification, fostering a sustainable, inclusive, and psychologically-aware blockchain ecosystem where human emotional state serves as a form of digital proof-of-work.
+The platform now features true blockchain immutability with Bitcoin/Ethereum-level integrity, where all transactions are stored immutably in blockchain blocks rather than traditional database tables.
+This architecture ensures complete data integrity and enables privacy-preserving features through zero-knowledge proofs while maintaining the innovative emotional consensus mechanism.

 ## User Preferences
 Preferred communication style: Simple, everyday language.